-The remuneration of the Supervisory Board, the executive directors and key management personnel is described in detail in the Remuneration Report for Carlsberg Group.
+The remuneration of the Supervisory Board, the executive directors and key management personnel is described in detail in the Remuneration Report.

 The remuneration of key management personnel increased in 2022, primarily because of the impact of better performance on the KPIs measured in long-term incentive programmes and changes to the composition of the Executive Committee.